TriplyDB/Documentation/docs/triply-client-js/index.md

 Creates a new organization for which `User` will be the owner.

-This only works if the used Triply Token includes write access for the `User`.
+This only works if the used API token includes write access for the `User`.

 Argument `metadata` is a JSON object that specifies the organization metadata.
 It has the following keys: